rengega/Iris/README.md

 ### A subscriber reads data from the broker and posts it to a deque that it shares with a Dash app, which visualizes the last 25 records on a table.

-### PS.: the app could be deployed to Azure Container Registry and Container Instances.